Film Studies Interdisciplinary Minor

 Our goal in the Film Studies program is to let you begin a course of study as early as senior year of high school designed to build full media literacy.
 Ideally, this entails competence in both production and analysis.
 It also includes the opportunity to study at our sister campus in Madrid and to complete an internship in a professional production environment, such as provided at HEC, the Higher Education Television Consortium (see right), SLU's local video affiliate.

 Vincent Casaregola, Ph.
-D., Interim Director
+D., Director